Bakersfield, California: Highways

 The old Southern Pacific Railroad station, currently the crew change depot for north and southbound Union Pacific Railroad trains.
 Old Town Kern is located primarily around Baker Street, near the former town of Sumner.
 It competed to be the commercial downtown, eventually losing to the present location west of Old Town.

 Bakersfield is serviced by an extensive highway network which includes three freeways.
 State Route 99 bisects Bakersfield from north to south.
 At the same time, State Route 58 exists as a freeway east of SR 99, serving the southeast part of the city and extending over the Tehachapi mountains to Tehachapi, Mojave, and Barstow.
 State Route 178 consists of a short segment of freeway that runs from a point near downtown to the northeastern part of the city, although there is currently no direct freeway connection between SR 99 and SR 178.
 Interstate 5 bypasses the city several miles to the west.

 Bakersfield is also served by a short, unsigned, four-lane freeway called Alfred Harrell Highway.
-It was constructed between 1956 and 1958 and extends from China Grade Loop to Hart Park (a large recreation park in northeast Bakersfield).
-There is also a two-lane expressway to the east of the park.
+It was constructed between 1956 and 1958 and extends from China Grade Loop to Hart Park, a large recreation park in northeast Bakersfield.
+There is a two-lane expressway to the east of the park.
 This section was initially reserved to be converted to a four-lane freeway similar to the constructed western portion.
 If it were ever constructed, it would have two interchanges (at Morning Drive and Lake Ming Road) and would terminate at the SR 178 adopted alignment (not built).

 Both SR 58 and SR 178 have planned extensions.
 The western extension of SR 58 is known as the Centennial Corridor, which will extend the freeway west to I-5.
-Included in the Centennial Corridor is the Westside Parkway (sometimes referred to by its formal name, the Kern River Freeway).
+Included in the Centennial Corridor is the Westside Parkway, sometimes referred to by its formal name, the Kern River Freeway.
 This is a newer freeway which runs through western Bakersfield, on a route parallel to the Kern River and Stockdale Highway.
 The western extension of SR 178 is known as the Crosstown Freeway/SR 178 Connection, although it was formerly known as the Centennial Corridor before that name was moved to SR 58.
 It is planned to connect SR 178 to the Westside Parkway.

-In addition to these freeway extensions, there is also a proposed network of beltways.
-Currently, two beltways are being considered in Bakersfield.
+There is a proposed network of beltways.
+Two beltways are being considered in Bakersfield.
 The West Beltway would run north–south from Seventh Standard Road to Taft Highway.
 It will run parallel to Heath Road to the north and parallel to South Allen Road to the south.
 A future extension would connect the West Beltway to SR 99 and I-5, providing a bypass to Bakersfield.
 The South Beltway would run east–west from SR 58 to I-5.
 From SR 58, it would run south, parallel to Comanche Drive until Taft Highway.
 From there, the freeway would turn west and run parallel to Taft Highway until terminating at I-5.